 Below are the drops – about 12 of them – of which Arie Zeelenberg told us absolutely nothing about.
-They were taken from different sized high resolution images of Folien 1 in a landscape positive view, top line to the top, cut corner to top right.
+They were taken from different sized high-resolution images of Folien 1 in a landscape positive view, top line to the top, cut corner to top right.
 Relevant scales are included.

 These drops are quite small – generally less than 2 mm – and in most likelihood arrived by spatter.
-We have at least one drop that show a definite upward flow (Drop 3) – and three elongated drops that are either as a result of flow or low impact angle drop spatter (Drops 1, 2 and 4).
+We have at least one drop that shows a definite upward flow (Drop 3) – and three elongated drops that are either as a result of flow or low impact angle drop spatter (Drops 1, 2 and 4).
 Drop 7 shows a double ring – indicating that something interfered with the natural evaporation process.
 If we argue that a drinking glass could have been turned upside down while drying, we must consider that the potential flow is also sideways.
 What is especially noticeable is the complete absence of gravity – there is no consistency between the drops that shows the impact on gravity – shape, alignment, contact line deposits, etc., either in an upward or downward direction.